dogcomplex/ComfyUI-LOKI/documentation/COMFY TUTORIAL.md

 ###### Image Gen: {#image-gen}
 - <a href="https://openai.com/index/introducing-4o-image-generation/">ChatGPT Guide</a>:  This will honestly probably outperform most local image generation stuff for a while and for any one-off task it's the first place to go.
 It's also the most user friendly.
 Only start down the rest of this rabbit hole when you're getting into bulk generations, chaining into a larger system, seeking privacy/security, or need specific abilities that ChatGPT can't handle.
 We do local AI generation because of open source principles, control, security, and cheap price if you have the hardware already.
 If you just want to generate an image (or keyframes for an animation, or consistent characters, or etc etc) just go with ChatGPT off the bat.
 - <a href="https://tensor.art/">Tensor.art</a> also decent for simple one-off workflows that are just a bit more specific than chatgpt.
 Free for non-bulk use
+- I do think a chatbot wrapper for very beginner-friendly open source ComfyUI etc services will happen soon, mimicking the versatility of ChatGPT, but we need more organized systems and to train a model for tool use.
+Should just be a url portal you talk to and "does the thing" though soon enough.

 ###### Video Gen: {#video-gen}
 - Likewise, paid AI video gen services are probably always going to be easier and higher quality than local generation.
 If you're just looking to generate a single video without much control, go with one of these.